izderadicka/mybookshelf2/deploy/README.md

 ```

  For development alternatively  you can use python virtualenv and run db and other services locally (that's how I'm developing).

+ For stage environment deployment only deploy directory is needed.
+Code is cloned from git repo - branch master.

  For production (and possibly too for stage environment) do not forget to replace SECRET_KEY, SECRET_KEY2 and DELEGATED_TOKEN
  in settings.py with your own secrets!